G-symmetric spectra, semistability and the multiplicative norm: Naive homotopy groups, -semistability and the action of

 Now we introduce the action of $\M_G$ on the naive homotopy groups of a $G$-symmetric spectrum.
 It suffices to explain it in the case $n=0$, since $\pi_n^{H,\U}X$ is canonically isomorphic to $\pi_0^{H,\U}(\Omega^n X)$ for $n>0$ and to $\pi_0^{H,\U} (S^{-n}\wedge X)$ for $n<0$ (cf. Proposition \ref{prop:suspiso}).
 So let $\alpha:\U\hookrightarrow \U$ be a $G$-equivariant injection and $x$ an element of $\pi_0^{H,\U}X$.
 Then $x$ is represented by an $H$-equivariant map $f:S^M\to X(M)$ for some finite $G$-subset $M$ of $\U$. \begin{Def} The element $\alpha \cdot x\in \pi_n^{H,\U}X$ is defined as the class of the composite

-i.e., the injection monoid $\M_G$ acts ``through conjugation''. \end{Def} \begin{Remark} The construction also makes sense if $\alpha$ is an injective $G$-equivariant map between two different (and possibly not even isomorphic) $G$-set universes $\U$ and $\U'$, inducing a map $\alpha\cdot (-):\pi_n^{H,\U}X\to \pi_n^{H,\U'}X$. \end{Remark} In order to see that this is well-defined we let $N$ be another finite $G$-subset of $\U$ disjoint to $M$ and consider the commutative diagram
+i.e., the injection monoid $\M_G$ acts ``through conjugation''. \end{Def} \begin{Remark} The construction also makes sense if $\alpha$ is an injective $G$-equivariant map between two different (and possibly not even isomorphic) $G$-set universes $\U$ and $\U'$, inducing a map $\alpha\cdot (-):\pi_n^{H,\U}X\to \pi_n^{H,\U'}X$. \end{Remark}

-where the commutativity of the lower square is a consequence of the equivariance of the structure maps with respect to products of symmetric groups.
-So we see that